Cwong1030/CS-340/README.md

 - **Sharing and Collaboration**: Sharing the module as an open-source library can contribute to its maintenance and adaptation.
 Collaboration with other developers can lead to improvements and additional features.

-2) As a computer scientist, I approach problems methodically, breaking them down into manageable steps:
+2) As a computer scientist, I approach problems by breaking them down into manageable steps:

 - **Understanding Requirements**: I begin by thoroughly understanding the problem and its requirements.
 For the database and dashboard projects, this involved clarifying what Grazioso Salvare needed and how to fulfill those needs.
 - **Design and Planning**: I plan the solution, including the architecture, data structures, and algorithms.
 In the case of database and dashboard requirements, this entailed designing the data schema and selecting appropriate technologies.